Welcome to The Purple Painted Lady on-line shopping cart

 It also goes a long, long way.
 I’ve used one can to paint two large dressers and several smaller pieces.

 Nope.
-Regular old Chip Brushes are fine for the paint and wax- you can purchase these at The Purple Painted Lady- or any BIG BOX store or even WalMart.
+Regular old Chip Brushes (natural bristles) are fine for the paint and wax- you can purchase these at The Purple Painted Lady- or any BIG BOX store or even WalMart.
 Play with the brush bristles a little and consider rinsing the brush and letting it dry to accelerate any loose bristles to come out. (you will still get some when painting- just due to brushes doing that- so use your finger or a gentle hand with a tweezers to pluck the bristle out of your paint.
 Be gentle not to effect previous coats of paint.)

 LIKE ALL PAINT or WAXES-